NYE ride along as MBPD are on a ‘target zero’ mission in 2020

 Myrtle Beach officers set out to the streets nearly five hours before midnight, making traffic stops early in the evening and enforcing public safety in popular celebration areas.

-Broadway at the Beach, Market Common, and events along Ocean Blvd. are a few of the local areas attracting more officers to patrol.
+Broadway at the Beach, Market Common, and Ocean Blvd. are a few of the local areas attracting more officers to patrol.

 “Tonight we will make sure we have a very visible presence actually on the roadways as people are going to the events to see we are out and encourage them to make good decisions,” Toole said.